Collision Insurance Explained: What It Covers, Costs & When You Need It

 Comprehensive insurance covers virtually everything else that can damage your vehicle.
 Theft, vandalism, fire, falling objects, weather events, and animal strikes all fall under comprehensive coverage.
 Industry professionals often call comprehensive insurance "other than collision" coverage because it protects against non-collision risks.

 Both coverage types share important similarities.
 Each requires you to pay a deductible before insurance covers remaining costs, and both pay up to your vehicle's actual cash value for total losses.
-Neither covers damage to other vehicles or medical expenses — you need separate liability and medical coverage for those protections.
+The cost difference is significant — collision claims tend to run substantially higher than comprehensive claims — which is why collision premiums are consistently more expensive.
+Neither covers damage to other vehicles or medical expenses; you need separate liability and medical coverage for those protections.

 Pros